Cost of Living in Canada for Indian Students 2023

 Q. Is the cost of living in Canada for Indian students very high?

-A. The living cost in Canada for international students is around CAD 18,340 per annum on average.
-When it comes to the cost of living in Canada for Indian students, it translates to nearly Rs.
-11.36 lakhs per annum on average based on the current exchange rate as of July 2023.
-However, it is worth noting that the cost of living in Canada for Indian students depends on one’s location, lifestyle, dietary habits, travelling facilities, etc. Current inflation rates also influence the cost of living in Canada.
-It is vital for students to consider scholarships and/or part-time work in order to reduce the cost of living.
+A. The living cost in Canada for international students is around CAD 18,000 to CAD 20,000 per annum on average.
+When it comes to the cost of living in Canada for Indian students, it translates to nearly INR 12 to 15 lakhs per annum on average based on the current exchange rate as of July 2024.
+However, it is worth noting that the cost of living in Canada for Indian students depends on one’s location, lifestyle, dietary habits, travelling facilities, etc. It is important for students to consider scholarships and/or part-time work in order to reduce the cost of living.

 Q. Is the cost of living in Canada for Indian students very high?